microsoft/fluentui/packages/react-components/react-combobox/docs/Spec.md

 - Control over styling the dropdown and options
 - Multiple selection

+Combobox also supports all of the above, and should be used instead of Dropdown for:

+- filtering
-Use Combobox when filtering or freeform text input is needed.
+- freeform text input

 ### When to use Menu

-Unlike Select, Dropdown, and Combobox, [Menu](https://github.com/microsoft/fluentui/blob/master/packages/react-menu/Spec.md) is not primarily a selection component or a form control.
+Unlike Select, Dropdown, and Combobox, [Menu](https://github.com/microsoft/fluentui/blob/master/packages/react-menu/Spec.md) (`@fluentui/react-menu`) is not primarily a selection component or a form control.
 Menu should be used when the purpose is to allow the user to perform an immediate action on the page, rather than save a selected value.

-Selection that occurs within the context of a larger menubar or menu should use Menu components (specifically `MenuItemCheckbox` and `MenuItemRadio`).
+One exception: selection that occurs within the context of a larger menubar or menu should use Menu components (specifically `MenuItemCheckbox` and `MenuItemRadio`).
 Select, Dropdown, and Combobox should never be nested inside a Menu, and Menu components should never be nested inside a Select, Dropdown, or Combobox.

 Examples of appropriate Menu usage include: